Fatimid Caliphate: Other Muslims

 In Ifriqiya, the Sunni Muslims of the cities largely followed the Maliki school or madhhab.
 The Maliki school had become predominant here during the eighth century at the expense of the Hanafi school, which had generally been favoured by the Aghlabids.
 In Egypt, the majority of Muslims were Sunni and remained so throughout the Fatimid period.
-Cognizant of this, the Fatimid authorities introduced Shi'a changes to religious rituals only gradually after Jawhar's conquest.
+Cognisant of this, the Fatimid authorities introduced Shi'a changes to religious rituals only gradually after Jawhar's conquest.
 It was also in this era that the followers of the Hanafi, Shafi'i, Hanbali, and Maliki schools were beginning to think of themselves collectively, to one extent or another, as Sunni, which undermined the universalism that the Shi'a Isma'ilis promoted.
 Some Shi'as, including some Hasanid and Husaynid families, were also present in Egypt and welcomed the Fatimids as fellow Shi'as or as blood relatives, but without necessarily converting to Isma'ilism.
 Many non-Isma'ili Muslims also accepted the Fatimid caliphs as having legitimate rights to lead the Muslim community but did not accept the more absolute Shi'a beliefs in the concept of the Imamate.